holdedhub/careers/openings/analytics-engineer.md

 ## Nice-to-haves

 - You have deep experience with Martech integrations and tools
-- You have had marketing a team as main stakeholder
+- You have worked embeded in a marketing team or have a marketing team as a main stakeholder
 - But the most important is, you are a freak like we are, you love what you do and you want to enjoy your work while building something important